ES-DOC/esdoc-errata-client/docs/login.rst

 ============================

 Any ESGF users can report an issue to the appropriate climate modeling group.
+An error on ESGF data can be detected by any actor of ESGF community or ESGF users.
+The issue has to be reported to the appropriate data provider.
+To that end, most of the ESGF netCDF files have a ``contact`` attribute with the email of the corresponding climate modeling group.
+If not exists please use the usual `ESGF users mailing list <esgf-user@lists.llnl.gov>`_.

-The issue has to be validate from a scientific point of view before its registration into the Errata Service.
+The issue will then be validate from a scientific point of view before its registration into the Errata Service.
 Thus, only identified and authorized actors of the corresponding modeling groups can create, update and close issues.

 Authentication requires a verified (by email) GitHub account.